osrf/ariac-docker/README.md

 These will take a while to download.

-By default, ROS Indigo on Ubuntu Trusty will be used.
-You can call `./pull_dockerhub_images.bash kinetic` to build with ROS Kinetic on Ubuntu Xenial.

 ## Preparing your team's system

-To prepare your team's system (but not run it), call:
+To prepare the example team's system (but not run it), call:

 ```
 ./prepare_team_system.bash example_team